-In the third and last part of the paper we translate the results we obtained about the lower bound on the relaxed energy into the language of Cartesian currents.
-Specifically we show (Proposition \ref{prop:relaxed_energy_current}) that the extra term in our candidate for the relaxed energy \( \| D^su_3^{-1}\|_{\M(\widetilde \O_{\vec b},\R^3)}\) can be expressed as the mass of the defect current generated by any sequence converging weakly to \(\vec u\) in \(H^1\).
-This reinforces the analogy between the problem of finding a minimizer for the neo-Hookean energy and the problem of finding a minimizer for the Dirichlet energy
+Finally, \emph{third goal of this paper:} to translate the results we obtained about the lower bound on the relaxed energy into the language of Cartesian currents.
+Specifically, we show (Proposition \ref{prop:relaxed_energy_current}) that the extra term in our candidate for the relaxed energy \( \| D^su_3^{-1}\|\) can be expressed as the mass of the defect current generated by any sequence converging weakly to \(\vec u\) in \(H^1\).
+This reinforces the analogy between the problem of finding a minimiser for the neo-Hookean energy and the problem of finding a minimiser for the Dirichlet energy

-Indeed for this problem, which was raised by Hardt and Lin in \cite{Hardt_Lin_1986} and where the occurrence of the Lavrentiev gap phenomenon is shown, Bethuel, Brezis and Coron derived an explicit formula the relaxed energy in \cite{BeBrCo90}.
-This relaxed energy can be expressed in terms of the ``length of minimal connections" for maps with a finite number of singularities.
+Indeed, for this problem, which was raised by Hardt and Lin in \cite{Hardt_Lin_1986} and where the occurrence of the Lavrentiev gap phenomenon is shown, Bethuel, Brezis and Coron derived an explicit formula for the relaxed energy in \cite{BeBrCo90}.
+This relaxed energy can be expressed in terms of the ``length of minimal connections'' for maps with a finite number of singularities.
 In this case it bears resemblance with our extra lower bound in the case of finite surface energy.
 In the general case, the supplementary term in the relaxed energy of Bethuel-Brezis-Coron can be expressed as the mass of the defect currents associated to \(\vec u\), as seen for example in \cite{GiMoSo89}.
 This is exactly the same for our candidate relaxed energy.
 Hence both problems have the same flavour in terms of lack of compactness.